infracost/actions/README.md

         env:
           TF_ROOT: examples/terraform-project/code
-          # If you're using Terraform Cloud/Enterprise and have variables stored on there
+          # If you're using Terraform Cloud/Enterprise and have variables or modules stored
-          # you can specify the following to automatically retrieve the variables:
+          # on there, you can specify the following to automatically retrieve them:
           #   INFRACOST_TERRAFORM_CLOUD_TOKEN: ${{ secrets.TFC_TOKEN }}
           #   INFRACOST_TERRAFORM_CLOUD_HOST: app.terraform.io # Change this if you're using Terraform Enterprise